+2. Avoid breaching an aquitard that would result in direct mixing of untreated water between surface water and an underground source of drinking water.
+Where an aquitard is not present, the depth of the stormwater treatment system shall be limited to prevent any excavation within three (3) feet of an underlying limestone formation which is part of a underground source of drinking water, as defined in Chapter 62-528, F.A.C.

-8.3.3 How Standards are Applied
+8.5.3 How Standards are Applied

 The quality of waters discharged to receiving waters is presumed to meet the surface water quality standards in Chapter 62-302, F.A.C., and Rule 62-4.242 and 62-4.244, F.A.C., and the ground water standards in Chapter 62-520, F.A.C., if a project is permitted, constructed, operated, and maintained in accordance with Chapter 62-330, F.A.C., this Volume, and the applicable parts of Volume II.